adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 **Article 22(2)** of the Indian Constitution is a part of the fundamental rights that protect against arrest and detention in certain cases.
 It states that every person who is arrested and detained in custody shall be produced before the nearest magistrate within twenty-four hours of such arrest excluding the time necessary for the journey from the place of arrest to the court of the magistrate and no such person shall be detained in custody beyond the said period without the authority of a magistrate.
 This clause applies to both citizens and non-citizens who are arrested for any offence under any law.

-Clauses (3) to (7) of article 22 cover cases of preventive detention under a law.
+Clauses (3) to (7) of Article 22 cover cases of preventive detention under a law.
 Preventive detention is for preventing an illegal act and not for punishing a person for any illegal activity.

 ### Right against exploitation